adrian-szwejk/App_Practice/README.md

 **Different Features(learned & added):**
--implemented a feature to change the color and size of the text displayed on the app -Added a feature to import and display images on the screen of the app -Added a feature to share the image to other people -Implemented a feature to switch between screens through a button -Implemented a feature to switch between screens through various buttons that allow you to manouver between 'detail' screens and 'home' screens with ease
+-implemented a feature to change the color and size of the text displayed on the app<br/>
+-Added a feature to import and display images on the screen of the app<br/>
+-Added a feature to share the image to other people<br/>
+-Implemented a feature to switch between screens through a button<br/>
+-Implemented a feature to switch between screens through various buttons that allow you to manouver between 'detail' screens and 'home' screens with ease<br/>

 **Trash Collecting Project:**